 Every since my son’s peanut and tree nut allergies were diagnosed six years ago, I have been an EpiPen user.
 He wears two EpiPens in this medication belt whenever he’s away from home, and his belt sits on a magnetic hook in a visible and easily accessible location when he takes it off at home (ours is kept on the side of our fridge).
 I think of an EpiPen like a fire extinguisher – You need to know exactly where it is and not lose precious moments hunting around for it during an emergency.

-Since there are other types of epinephrine injectors on the market, when I first began to sell medication belts on www.onespotallergy.com, I called each customer to find out what type of injector they’re using, though any type of injector fits in the belts I sell.
+Since there are other types of epinephrine injectors on the market, when I first began to sell medication belts in my blog store, I called each customer to find out what type of injector they’re using, though any type of injector fits in the belts I sell.
 My observation is that about 9 out of 10 customers use EpiPen, and the others use Twinject.